dpastorgalan/personal_web2/content/publication/2021-Matsunaga-LITHOS/index.md

 +++
-title = "Reappraisal of the oldest high-pressure type schist in Japan: New zircon Usingle bondPb age of the Kitomyo Schist of the Kurosegawa Belt" date = 2021-01-01 draft = false
+title = "Reappraisal of the oldest high-pressure type schist in Japan: New zircon U-Pb age of the Kitomyo Schist of the Kurosegawa Belt" date = 2021-01-01 draft = false